 - KuCoin doesn’t have a buy/sell interface that fits somewhere between their quick buy services and their trading station.
 Kraken, Binance, and gate.io all have options that allow users to put several conditions on buy/sell orders without opening up the trading terminal.

-All-in-all, KuCoin’s spot market is one of the best around – providing users with access to many coins they would otherwise have to purchase on a DEX like Uniswap at a significantly higher cost.
+But overal?
+It’s pretty good – and provides you with access to many coins that you might otherwise have to purchase on a DEX like Uniswap at a significantly higher cost.

 Yes.
 KuCoin has both an Android and iOS app available which you can use to access the trading interface (albeit with less supported features).